 What operators does the eSIM use in the Central African Republic?

 It connects to local networks such as Orange Centrafrique or Telecel, the country's main operators.
-You don't have to choose manually: the eSIM selects the network with the best available signal at your location, which is very practical in a destination where comparing operator stores on the ground is not very feasible.
+You don't have to choose manually: the eSIM selects the network with the best available signal in your location, which is very practical in a destination where comparing operator stores on the ground is not very feasible.

 How many GB do I need for a trip to Bangui?